petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/understanding-page-design.md

 ![The editing sidebars include page elements and configuration options.](./understanding-page-design/images/04.png)

 When you select a page element, you can access configuration options in the right side panel.
 Available options can vary, though some are common to all.
 These options are organized into three tabs: General, Styles, and Advanced.
-Additionally, you can select a fragment’s sub-elements (e.g., text, image) to access additional settings, like content mapping and links.
+Additionally, you can select a fragment's sub-elements (e.g., text, image) to access additional settings, like content mapping and links.

 ![Select a page element to access its configuration options in the right side panel.](./understanding-page-design/images/05.png)